oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 #### Database connection

-For guidance on how to connect a database to your WLS on AKS app, see [Deploy a Java application with WebLogic Server on an Azure Kubernetes Service (AKS) cluster](https://learn.microsoft.com/en-us/azure/aks/howto-deploy-java-wls-app).
+For guidance on how to connect a database to your AKS with WebLogic Server app, see [Deploy a Java application with WebLogic Server on an Azure Kubernetes Service (AKS) cluster](https://learn.microsoft.com/en-us/azure/aks/howto-deploy-java-wls-app).

 #### Clean up resources